What is Camp Longhorn?

-Over 75 years ago, founders Tex and Pat Robertson created Camp Longhorn on the shores of Inks Lake and made it a camp like no other.
+More than 75 years ago, founders Tex and Pat Robertson created Camp Longhorn on the shores of Inks Lake and made it a camp like no other.
 Kids have fun all day, gain confidence in themselves, and forge lifelong friendships as they eat, sleep and play together, returning summer after summer.

 At Camp Longhorn, “Everybody is Somebody!”
-Our campers learn the importance of responsibility and teamwork, but they also realize that it is each person’s unique contribution that makes Camp the great place that it is, year after year.
+Our campers learn the importance of responsibility and teamwork, and they also realize that it is each person’s unique contribution that makes Camp the great place that it is, year after year.

 Our campers and counselors sleep in open-air cabins and rise and shine to morning announcements, ready to get the day started with their cabin.

 Twelve campers are assigned to each cabin by school grade.
 Two to four counselors live with them, playing a vital role in shaping the group and making the cabin a home away from home.
 Cabins go to activities together and learn to depend on and help one another.
 Friendships that last a lifetime are often formed within the cabin group.